 Because methanogens are very small, they are called microorganisms or microbes.
-They are members of a very ancient group of bacteria called Archaebacteria that are closely related to the first life on Earth.
-Methanogens thrive where there is no oxygen and live in places like swamps, sewage and even in our guts.
+They are members of a group of bacteria called Archaebacteria that are closely related to the first life on Earth and live in places where there is no oxygen like swamps, sewage and even in our guts.

-To see whether these organisms would be able to survive in a Martian environment, researchers put the methanogen bacteria into an Andromeda chamber where the pressure could be reduced to simulate the conditions on Mars.
+To see whether these organisms would be able to survive in a Martian environment, researchers put the methanogen bacteria into a chamber where the pressure could be reduced to simulate the conditions on Mars.
 Despite the extreme environment, the little critters survived and grew!

 Last modified September 4, 2002 by Lisa Gardiner.